 “eating meetball maniara in my MAGA hat when a libtard throw a tomatoe at my hed been teers ever sinse”

 According to Mr. Yemelyanovich, the program has been a success.
 Moreover, the efforts have confused social media algorithms that have allows their trolls to “fly under the radar,” avoiding banning and “Facebook jail” for fake accounts.

-“That’s been the biggest benefit we’ve seen.
+“That’s been the most significant benefit we’ve seen.
 Following the 2016 election, our trolls were getting kicked off social media at an alarming rate.
 It seems we sounded “too American” or something like that.
-Now that we sound like your typical American, the reach of our tweets and posts is doubling about every month.”
+Now that we look like your typical American, the reach of our tweets and posts is doubling about every month.”

 Facebook and other social media companies say they are powerless at this time to do anything about this “Russians acting like Americans” as their algorithms can’t detect such behavior.
 Twitter, in particular, is encouraging its users to remain vigilant in seeking out questionable tweets.
 They suggest reporting anyone user who “offends them.”